because-why-not/awrtc_python/README.md

 The default values will use a free test server shared with Unity and browser side exampes.

-To learn how to set up the signaling server, see:
+To learn how to set up your own signaling server, see:
 - awrtc_signaling [github](https://github.com/because-why-not/awrtc_signaling)
 - awrtc_signaling for docker: [awrtc_signaling_docker](https://github.com/because-why-not/awrtc_signaling_docker)